 - Values and beliefs

-Examples of psychographic segmentation
+Example of psychographic segmentation.

 Companies generally separate geographic segments by: